Finally Showing Up

 I had to build the ground beneath me as I walked it.

 I moved out at 14.
+Lost my father abruptly at 16.

 And from that moment on, something shifted.

-I realized: if life is fragile, then I want mine to be meaningful.
+I realized: if life is that fragile, then I want mine to be meaningful.

 Not perfect.
+But mine.

-I’ve always had this deep sense of purpose—
+I’ve always had this deep sense of purpose.

-Not just about success, but about freedom.
+Not just about success, but about freedom and impact.
+Not fame, but meaning.

 For years, I’ve been writing.
 Stacking up ideas, projects, dreams.